HMS Cattistock (M31): Operational history

 In early January 2018, she sailed from Portsmouth to join the Standing NATO Mine Countermeasures Group 1 (SNMCMG1) as part of a deployment to the Baltic.
-She carried out various operations, including a search around Oslo, in which ten mines and torpedoes dating back to WWII were found.
+She carried out various operations, including a search around Oslo, in which ten mines and torpedoes dating back to World War II were found.
 Cattistock finally returned home after four months in mid-April.

+Between 2021 and 2023, Cattistock underwent a prolonged refit.
+She returned to sea for post-refit sea trials in September 2023.
+In November 2023, Cattistock deployed with the minehunter Penzance and other Royal Navy warships to patrol northern European waters with vulnerable undersea critical infrastructure in order to assist in protecting such assets.

+In May 2024, the ship docked in Poole Quay ahead of being granted the Freedom of Poole.

 Affiliates

 HMS Cattistock is affiliated with the following: